-Established by primate lovers Molly Badham and Natalie Evans to fulfil their dream of protecting primates.
+Established by primate lovers Molly Badham and Natalie Evans to fulfill their dream of protecting primates.
 Twycross zoo now has the largest collection of monkeys and apes in the Western World, along with a host of other animals.
-Sorry no dogs allowed.
+Sorry, no dogs allowed.

 The museum and art gallery is set in the beautiful surroundings of Riversley Park.
 The museum plays host to a lively temporary exhibitions programme.
 It also has permanent displays of art and social history and a gallery dedicated to local writer George Eliot.

-The Battle of Bosworth field marked the end of the War of the Roses; the battle was fought out between the supporters of Kind Richard III and Henry Tudor.
-15th century battle site museum with hands-on gallery, kids activities and guided battlefield walks.
+The Battle of Bosworth Field marked the end of the War of the Roses; the battle was fought out between the supporters of Kind Richard III and Henry Tudor.
+15th-century battle site museum with a hands-on gallery, kids activities, and guided battlefield walks.
 Dogs allowed in park grounds.
 Lead only within Heritage Centre.

 Broomey Croft Children’s Farm